THIS DATE IN HISTORY: Feb. 21

 It's the third time Hull achieves a major milestone against the Rangers.
-He scores his 50th goal of the season against Gump Worsley on March 25, 1962 and becomes the first player to score more than 50 goals in a season when he beats Cesare Maniago on March 12, 1966.
+He reaches the 50-goal mark for the first time in his career when he scores against Gump Worsley on March 25, 1962, and becomes the first player to score more than 50 goals in a season when he beats Cesare Maniago on March 12, 1966.

 Video: Bobby Hull used slap shot to win three scoring titles

 1928: For the first time in NHL history, brothers oppose each other as coaches.
 Sprague Cleghorn is acting coach for the Boston Bruins with Art Ross ill and Odie Cleghorn coaches the Pittsburgh Pirates.
 Fred Gordon and Harry Oliver score goals and Boston's Hal Winkler is perfect in a 2-0 victory.

 1946: New York Rangers general manager Lester Patrick resigns for health reasons and is succeeded by coach Frank Boucher.
 Patrick continues as a vice president of Madison Square Garden.
 The Rangers win the Stanley Cup three times during Patrick's tenure as GM.